 What People Say

-You’ll find most reviewers praise the easy one-hand fold, compact carry-on size and the surprising number of accessories included.
+Most reviewers praise the easy one-hand fold, compact carry-on size and the surprising number of accessories included.
 People also like the smooth ride, recline that works for naps and the sun protection from the extendable canopy.

-Common complaints mention a narrower seat, canopy awkwardness in some positions, a small under-seat basket and the occasional quality/control hiccup when opening or locking the frame.
+Common complaints mention a narrower seat, canopy awkwardness in some positions, a small under-seat basket and the occasional quality-control hiccup when opening or locking the frame.

 Overall Sentiment: Positive